gevent/gevent/doc/intro.rst

          use the ``--build`` option to ``pip install`` to specify another directory.
 See :issue:`570` and :issue:`612` for examples.

-.. tip:: On Windows, you need Pip 8.0 or later to install the binary wheels.

 Development instructions can be found `on PyPI <https://pypi.python.org/pypi/gevent#development>`_.